json-api-dotnet/JsonApiDotNetCore/wiki/v4/content/query-parameter-services.md

 }
 ```

-The piece of internals that is responsible for calling the `Parse` method is the `IQueryParameterParser` service (formally known as `QueryParser`).
+The piece of internals that is responsible for calling the `Parse` method is the `IQueryParameterDiscovery` service (formally known as `QueryParser`).
 This service injects every registered implementation of `IQueryParameterService` and calls the parse method with the appropiate part of the url querystring.

 ## 2. Customizing behaviour